 Mormon Row: We did a drive-by of Mormon Row, which was all I needed.
 My husband is a little bit more of a history buff and I think he might have liked to walk around and look at more of the buildings.
 We accidentally continued on 191 instead of getting back on the main park road, but that turned out to be a really beautiful drive with lots of great overlooks.

-Hidden Falls and Cascade Canyon: Cascade Canyon is a very long backpacking trail from the opposite side of Jenny Lake, but since it’s an out-and-back, you can just turnaround whenever you get tired.
+Hidden Falls and Cascade Canyon: Cascade Canyon is a very long backpacking trail (12 miles total) from the opposite side of Jenny Lake, but since it’s an out-and-back, you can just turnaround whenever you get tired.
 This hike was really high on our list because of all the rave reviews we saw, but due to construction in Fall 2018, a short hike wasn’t possible.
-The bypass alone was going be to several miles, so if you don’t want to do at least five, I would recommend skipping this area altogether until construction is complete.
+The bypass alone was going be to several miles, so if you don’t want to do at least five miles of hiking round trip, I would recommend skipping this area altogether until construction is complete.
 The ferry ride across Jenny Lake was fun, but the trails are PACKED.